ralmachado/es-frontend/Meta1-changes.md

 - Added **Backstage Lane**

 ## Expectation Map
+### Anna & John & Maria
+- Changes to the phrases so all start the same way

 ## Gerenal changes
 - All categorizations were removed
 - All expectations from **Say & Do** categories were rewritten to match the syntax of the other categories' statements